NetBackup™ Web UI Backup Administrator's Guide

 You can easily choose either on-premises or snapshot storage.

 When you select from your available storage, you can see any additional features available for that storage.
 For example, NetBackup Accelerator or Instant Access for backup storage.
 For long-term storage, the cloud provider, CloudCatalyst, Encryption, or Compression.

 The protection plan wizard helps you select storage for backups, replication, or long-term storage based on the supported storage that is already configured.

 The backup administrator creates and manages protection plans and is therefore responsible for backup schedules and storage.

-The workload administrator primarily selects the protection plans to use to protect assets or intelligent groups.
+The workload administrator primarily selects the protection plans to use to protect assets or asset groups.
 However, the backup administrator can also subscribe assets to protection plans if needed.